chombatee/part_1/README.md

 Uploaded files are saved in a designated folder within the wwwroot directory.

+INSTRUCTION MANUAL ON HOW TO USE CMCMS
+STEP 1
-Instruction manual on how to use the Contract Monthly Claim System First start by Registering for an account by Inserting Entering your full Name, Email Address, Create a username and password
+Start by Registering for an account by  Entering your full Name, Email Address,role, module, desired Username and Password. step 2

-Then login using username and password
+login using the same  username and password.

 Step3 would be for lecturers to submit a claim they would Click submit claim now

 STEP 4 The program coordinator will be able to login or create an account if he or she has not registered his account  like everyone else in order to give approval  or rejection the claim

+STEP 5
-STEP 5 He/she will be  lead to a claims page where they will be able to see the claims submitted
+You will be  lead to a claims page where they will be able to see the claims submitted
+Step 6
-Step 6 He/she will get a “success” message for approval or success for rejection
+You will get a “success” message for approval or success for rejection

+step 7 a
-step 7 and last the lecturer will be able to go back into his profile under “track claims” to see whether or not the claim has been approved
+last the lecturer will be able to go back into his profile under “track claims” to see whether or not the claim has been approved